ewjay/fapiwiki/FAPI_Meeting_Notes_2016-08-09.rst

 * issue #23: How do I find AccountID to use in transfer?

 The previous discussion results are recorded in each issue tickets.
-As far as the terminology is concerned, it was prevalent among the callers that OAuth term should be used instead of creating something else.

 Some of the issue was related to the ambiguity etc. of the DDA spec that we are basing on.
-These (#17, #20, #22) was assigned to Anoop.
+These (#17, #20, #22) was assigned to Anoop, and Anoop will follow up.

+Action:
+    WG members to follow up with the issues.
+Anoop to send notes especially on (#17, #20, #22).

 AOB
 ========

 Next Call
 ----------
-* Wed Aug 17, 2pm UTC (7am PDT, 11pm JST)
+* Wed Aug 17, 2pm UTC (4pm Denmark, 7am PDT, 11pm JST)

+    Anoop will not be able to join this call, but he will send notes before it so that the group can discuss it.

+Meeting was adjourned at 23:59 UTC.